Adding Picnic Tables, Trash Cans, Benches, Bike Racks, and Cars to Your Park Model

 Learn More

-I will rename this to true north axes and then click enter.
-All these other options are the same but we can use scenes to control different visibility settings for our model such as camera location, your visible tags, and layers.
+I will rename this to True North Axes and then click Enter.
+All these other options are the same but we can use scenes to control different visibility settings for our model such as camera location, your visible Tags, and Layers.
 Certain layers have different types of styles, certain layers have shadows on and off, or the shadows change so it gives you a lot of flexibility in creating multiple different types of view templates essentially.

 photo of Derek McFarland